 Making that first trip to Asia can be daunting.
-Even if you are on a budget searching to book cheap international flights, you will still have your choice of buzzing cities that will never leave your itinerary wide open.
+Even if you are on a budget, you still have your choice of buzzing cities that will never leave your itinerary wide open.

 What other affordable destinations in Asia would you recommend for first timers?
 Share your suggestions with us in the comments below.